-A clinical trial compared patients with head and neck squamous cell cancer (HNSCC), that had spread or returned and could not be removed by surgery, who received KEYTRUDA with chemotherapy with those who received a combination of cetuximab and chemotherapy.
-All patients in the trial had not previously received therapy once the cancer had spread or returned and could not be removed by surgery.
-Two hundred and eighty-one (281) patients in the trial were given 200 mg of KEYTRUDA every 3 weeks with chemotherapy, and 278 patients were given a combination of cetuximab and chemotherapy.
+A clinical trial compared people with head and neck squamous cell cancer (HNSCC), that had spread or returned and could not be removed by surgery, who received KEYTRUDA with chemotherapy with those who received a combination of cetuximab and chemotherapy.
+All people in the trial had not previously received therapy once the cancer had spread or returned and could not be removed by surgery.
+Two hundred and eighty-one (281) people in the trial were given 200 mg of KEYTRUDA every 3 weeks with chemotherapy, and 278 people were given a combination of cetuximab and chemotherapy.

 (cetuximab + chemotherapy)

-87% of patients on KEYTRUDA and chemotherapy (244 out of 281 patients) had their cancer spread, grow, or get worse compared to 91% of patients on standard treatment (253 out of 278 patients).
-Patients on KEYTRUDA and chemotherapy were alive for 4.9 months without their cancer spreading, growing, or getting worse, compared to 5.1 months for patients on standard treatment.
+87% of people who received KEYTRUDA and chemotherapy (244 out of 281 people) had their cancer spread, grow, or get worse compared to 91% of people who received standard treatment (253 out of 278 people).
+Half of the people who received KEYTRUDA and chemotherapy were alive for 4.9 months without their cancer spreading, growing, or getting worse, compared to 5.1 months for people who received standard treatment.

 (cetuximab + chemotherapy)

 Complete Response: 6%

 KEYTRUDA is a prescription medicine used to treat a kind of cancer called head and neck squamous cell cancer (HNSCC).